College of Health Sciences

 The Undergraduate and Preprofessional Health Advising Office (UPAHO) in the College of Health Sciences (www.uwyo.edu/preprof/) provides preprofessional health advising to all UW students regardless of their academic majors, who are interested in pursuing future study in medicine, dentistry, optometry, occupational therapy, physical therapy, physician's assistant, or other health care careers such as chiropractic.
 A bachelor's degree is usually required for admission to a professional school.
 The University of Wyoming does not offer degrees in preprofessional areas.
 Students may pursue any UW degree program in which they have an interest and at the same time complete the admission requirements for the professional schools they wish to attend.
 The UPAHO advises students for their professional program prerequisites as well as other aspects of becoming solid candidates.
 Each student will also have an adviser in his/her major for advising in the major.

-Current information about admission requirements, entrance examinations, professional school curriculums, interviewing skills, and test preparation is available.
-Suggested course work and timelines are available for medicine, dentistry, optometry, physical therapy, occupational therapy, and physician assistant study.
+Current information about admission requirements, entrance examinations, application process, professional school curriculums, interviewing skills, and test preparation is available.
 Current admissions data and addresses for specific schools are available.
 Specific schools may have additional requirements; students are urged to check with the schools they wish to attend.

 Information and residency applications for the WICHE programs, the WWAMI medical education program, and WYDENT, the dental education program, may be found online at http://www.uwyo.edu/hs/wiche-wwami-wydent-program/.